YoungProducer/web-rsync/README.md

 # Web-rsync

-A simple rsync-ish implementation to sync files between node applications
+A simple rsync-ish implementation to sync files between node applications.

 ---

 ## Requirements

 Currently works only on Linux and Mac.
-The required libraries for linux are listed in `postinstall.sh` in scripts
+The required libraries for linux are listed in `postinstall.sh` in scripts.

 ## Installation